john1506/SanctumSync/README.md

 - Interface scaling needs to be at 100% (this is the default).
 - Game messages need to be turned on (plugin is tested with fontsize 12).
 - It is recommended to turn timestamps on in the chat box to improve chatreader accuracy.
 This can be changed by ticking the box in Gameplay Settings > Chat & Social > Chat Customisation > Local timestamps in chat box.
-- The recommended interface transparency is 0%, a transparent chatbox may cause issues with the statue indicators.
+- The recommended interface transparency is 0%, as a transparent chatbox may cause overlay detection issues.

 ## Installation
 To install SusAlert copy & paste this link into your browser:<br/>